cetz-package/cetz/src/vector.typ

   }
 }

-/// Convert vector to vector of different dimension
-/// with missing fields of `v` set to fields of vector `init`
+/// Ensures a vector has an exact dimension.
+This is done by passing another vector `init` that has the required dimension.
+If the original vector does not have enough dimensions, the values from `init` will be inserted.
+It is recommended to use a zero vector for `init`.
 ///
-/// - v (vector): Vector
+/// - v (vector): The vector to ensure.
-/// - init (vector): Vectors to use for all unset fields
+/// - init (vector): The vector to check the dimension against.
 /// -> vector
 #let as-vec(v, init: (0, 0, 0)) = {
   for i in range(0, calc.min(dim(v), dim(init))) {